 Sets low-order bits in the location counter to zero.
 The value of expression establishes the number of bits to be set to zero.
-The maximum value for expression is four (which produces octaword alignment).
+The maximum value for expression is 16 (which produces 64K alignment).

 If the .align directive advances the location counter, the assembler fills the skipped bytes with zeros in data sections and nop instructions in text sections.